The 2023-2024 Allen C. Crocker Family Fellowship

 What are the Fellowship activities?

-As a Crocker Fellow, you will work on your project for one year.
+As a Crocker Fellow, you will work on your project for 9–12 months.
 You will also do other activities, such as:

-• Go to LEND Fellowship classes.
-These classes will be held in Boston.
-Classes are every Friday morning from September through May.
+• Go to Leadership Education in Neurodevelopmental and Related Disabilities (LEND) Fellowship classes.
+These classes will be held in Boston though you may be able to participate online (on Zoom).
+Classes are every Friday morning from September to May.

 • Participate in trainings.
 The ICI and the Massachusetts Developmental Disabilities Network programs host trainings and other leadership activities.